Our experts answer your questions with a smile

 The cost of recharging an electric car at home

-96% of respondents to our survey recharge at home, and deplore the lack of fast-charging stations in France.
-Recharging your electric car at home is the practical and economical way to keep your vehicle fully charged, especially at night.
+96% of respondents to our survey recharge at home and complain about the lack of charging stations in France.
+Reload your electric car at home is the practical and economical way to keep your vehicle fully charged, especially at night.

-We spoke to several electric vehicle owners who shared their experiences with us.
+We spoke to a number of electric vehicle owners who shared their experiences with us.

 Average consumption